Uberspace/lab/source/guide_mailman-3.rst

 Daemonizing Mailman Core
 ------------------------

 As we want to make sure that Mailman is started automatically, we need to set it up as a service.
-Due to mailman executable not having having the option to always run in foreground, we need some other means of controlling it.
+Due to mailman executable not having the option to always run in foreground, we need some other means of controlling it.
 The process controlling all forked processes is located at ``~/.local/bin/master``.
 We therefore need to create the supervisord config file for mailman in ``~/etc/services.d/mailman3.ini`` as follows:

 .. code :: ini